-News | Live Stream | Contact Us
+News | Live Stream | Video Library

 Contact Us | Employment | Donate

-Members of the General Council of the Adrian Dominican Congregation are Sisters Patricia Siemen, OP, Prioress; Sister Mary Margaret Pachucki, OP, Vicaress and General Councilor; Sister Frances Nadolny, OP, Administrator and General Councilor; and Sisters Patricia Harvat, OP, and Elise D. García, OP, General Councilors.
+Members of the Adrian Dominican Sisters’ General Council are Sisters Patricia Siemen, OP, Prioress; Mary Margaret Pachucki, OP, Vicaress and General Councilor; Frances Nadolny, OP, Administrator and General Councilor; Patricia Harvat, OP, General Councilor; and Elise D. García, OP, General Councilor.

 November 18, 2020, Saint Joseph, Michigan – On Election Day 2020, capping a national presidential campaign fraught with division, Adrian Dominican Associate Deb Carter reached out in reconciliation to people proclaiming an opposing political view.
 Deb, a social justice advocate, gave flowers to people who support President Donald Trump.

 Deb was one of the first members of a group that stood in front of Rep. Fred Upton’s office in St. Joseph, Michigan, nearly every Tuesday since before President Trump’s inauguration in January 2017.
 The group has advocated for causes ranging from the rights of immigrants to gun safety.

 The group has grown over the years and, fairly recently, supporters of President Trump began showing up, Deb said.
 Because of COVID-19, Deb’s group of protesters moved to a different corner to be socially distanced.